irisnet/irisnet/WHITEPAPER.md

 * **Network fee** token is for spam-prevention and payment to validators in maintaining the ledger;
-* **Service fee** token is used for payment to service providers who deploys iServices and a default payment service token is called `iGas`.
+* **Service fee** token is used for payment to service providers who deploy iServices and a default payment service token is called `iGas`.

-IRIS Network will support all the whitelisted fee tokens from Cosmos plus IRIS staking token as well as iGas.
-The benefit for separating fee token from staking token is explained in [\[16\]][16].
+The IRIS network is intended to support all whitelisted fee tokens from the Cosmos network, plus the IRIS token and the iGas token.
+The benefit of separating the fee token from staking token is explained in [\[16\]][16].

-Supporting variety of whitelisted fee tokens is a very innovative design from Cosmos and it provides better experience for both validators as well as users.
+Supporting a variety of whitelisted fee tokens is a feature that we plan to adopt from Cosmos.
+It can provide an enhanced experience for network participants.
 In Cosmos, for `network fee token`, each validator has a config file defines his personal weighting of how much they value each fee token.
 Validator can run a separate cron job to update the config file based on validator preferred live market data or maybe just use a default config value.

-For the `service fee token` design, similarly multi-token model is supported, the service provider has the freedom to charge the service through his preferred token on whitelist or simply using the `iGas`.
+For the `service fee token` design, similarly a multi-token model is planned to be supported.
+A service provider on the IRIS network should therefore have the freedom to charge for their services in their preferred token, provided that it appears on the whitelist.

-Generation of `iGas` will help bootstrapping the service binding and consumption.
-When service provider binds a service, `iGas` deposits need to be escrowed.
-The deposit might be slashed as punishment if service provider conducts bad behaviors.
-Detailed design of `iGas` token economics will be released in future technical yellow papers.
+To help IRIS network participants mitigate cryptocurrency price volatility, the Foundation intends to facilitate the deployment of global iServices for retrieving market data from different exchanges, or through the potential introduction of oracles.

-To help IRIS network validators and service providers to mitigating the crypto-currency price volatility, IRIS foundation plans to facilitate the deployment of global iServices for retrieving market data from different exchanges or introducing oracles.
-Those market data iServices can be conveniently used by validators as well as service providers to define the weights in config file as well as adjusting the `iGas` amount for the bonded services.
+Both staking and fee tokens are subject to further refinement to ensure compliance with legal and regulatory obligations.

 <div STYLE="page-break-after: always;"></div>